Max-Barnes/Max-Barnes/README.md

 Fun Fact about me: I was born without a sense of smell.

-Interests: Mobile Development, Game Development, Automation, Metal Music
+Interests: Mobile Development, Game Development, Metal Music

 <!--
 **MaxBDGAF/MaxBDGAF** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.